SDP bounds on quantum codes: Contributions

-In this work we show how problem~\eqref{eq:find} can be approximated by a semidefinite programming (SDP) hierarchy.
-The hierarchy is complete, in the sense that a set of parameters for which no code exists will be detected at some level of the hierarchy.
-Our proof is based on the following observations: \begin{itemize}
+We show how the feasibility of the program~\eqref{eq:find} can be formulated as an SDP hierarchy.
+The hierarchy is complete, in the sense that an $(\!(n, K, \delta)\!)_2$ code exist if and only if every level of the hierarchy is feasible.
+It rests on the following observations: \begin{itemize}

-\item[A.] The Knill-Laflamme conditions for a projector $\Pi$ or rank $K$ to correspond to a quantum code are nonlinear in $\Pi$.
+\item[A.] The Knill-Laflamme conditions for a projector $\Pi$ of rank $K$ to correspond to a quantum code are nonlinear in $\Pi$.
 That is, they can be formulated as the requirement that $K B_j(\Pi) = A_j(\Pi)$ for all $j = 0,\dots,\delta-1$ \cite{681316}, where